lilia-esc/prog_practices_demo/README.md

     - `examples/rmsd_OOP/`
     - `rmsd_demo/rmsd.py`

-## Code style
+## Testing
-`rmsd_demo/rmsd.py` follows Google's Python code style conventions and PEP8.
+`tests/unit/test_rmsd_poly.py` and `tests/unit/test_rmsd_complete.py` demonstrate the importance of unit tests and regression tests. `tests/integration/test_poly.py` and `tests/integration/test_peptide.py` demonstrate the use of 'gold standard' integration tests.

 ## Documentation
 Scripts to generate documentation from `rmsd_demo`'s docstrings are in `docsource/`.
 GitHub pages documentation is hosted from the `docs/` folder.

-## Testing
-`tests/unit/test_rmsd_poly.py` and `tests/unit/test_rmsd_complete.py` demonstrate the importance of unit tests and regression tests. `tests/integration/test_poly.py` and `tests/integration/test_peptide.py` demonstrate the use of 'gold standard' integration tests.

-## Version control
-See accompanying slides.

-## Project structure and packaging
-See accompanying slides.

 ## Continuous integration
 See GitHub Actions for this repository.

-## Prototyping with Jupyter notebook
-`examples/rmsd_jupyter/` demonstrates the use of Jupyter notebooks for quick prototyping.